- Final Rule (77 FR 76739, 12/28/2012)

 Behavior and Diet

-Bearded seals primarily feed on or near the sea bottom on a variety of invertebrates (e.g., shrimps, crabs, clams, and welks) and some fishes (e.g., cod and sculpin).
+Bearded seals primarily feed on or near the sea bottom on a variety of invertebrates (e.g., shrimps, crabs, clams, and whelks) and some fish (e.g., cod and sculpin).
 While foraging, they typically dive to depths of less than 325 feet.
-They do not like deep water and prefer to forage in waters less than 650 feet deep, where they can reach the ocean floor.
+They do not like deep water and prefer to forage in waters less than 650 feet deep where they can reach the ocean floor.
 Still, adult bearded seals have been known to dive to depths greater than 1,600 feet.

 Bearded seals tend to prefer sea ice with natural openings, though they can make breathing holes in thin ice using their heads and/or claws.
-Sea ice provides the bearded seal and its young some protection from predators (polar bears) during whelping and nursing.
+Sea ice provides the bearded seal and its young some protection from predators, such as polar bears, during whelping and nursing.
 Sea ice also provides bearded seals a haul-out platform for molting and resting.
 Bearded seals are solitary creatures and can be seen resting on ice floes with their heads facing downward into the water.
 This allows them to quickly escape into the sea if pursued by a predator.
-Bearded seals also have been seen sleeping vertically in open water, with their heads on the water surface.
+Bearded seals also have been seen sleeping vertically in open water with their heads on the water surface.

 Bearded seals are extremely vocal, and males use elaborate songs to advertise breeding condition or establish aquatic territories.
 These vocalizations, which are individually distinct, predominantly consist of several variations of trills, moans, and groans.
 Some trills can be heard for up to 12 miles and can last as long as 3 minutes.